-Simon was raised on a farm with cattle, sheep and wheat farming in Australia in the Sunshine state of Queensland.
+Simon was raised on a farm with cattle, sheep and wheat farming in the Sunshine State of Queensland, Australia.
 At a young age, he grew to love and nurture animals.
 He decided to set the ‘Gold’ standard in superior pet care/boarding services and pet transportation as a life goal.

-Pet Care and Boarding Facilities: As part of a variety of animal-related businesses, Simon now owns and runs four pet care/boarding facilities in Queensland Australia with facilities able to care for on a daily basis 900+ dogs and 400+ Cats on hundreds of acres of land.
+Pet Care and Boarding Facilities: As part of a variety of animal-related businesses, Simon owns and runs four pet care/boarding facilities in Queensland, Australia with facilities on hundreds of acres of land, capable of caring for 900+ dogs and 400+ cats on a daily basis.

-Pet Transport Companies: Simon now owns and runs the largest franchise operation in pet transport in Australia and New Zealand, transport over 1,000 animals each week both interstate and internationally through its 15 offices.
-Currently, CEO management responsibilities for the 15 Dogtainers offices finds Simon mixing pet transportation with the management of the business and the team of 70 staff Australia/New Zealand wide.
-Today, Dogtainers Pet Transport is a 47-year-old company and is arguably a market leader and one of the most experienced companies in Australia in the safe relocation of pets globally.
+Pet Transport Companies: Simon owns and runs the largest franchise operation in pet transport in Australia and New Zealand, transporting over 1,000 animals each week, both interstate and internationally, through its 15 offices.
+Currently, CEO responsibilities for the 15 Dogtainers offices finds Simon mixing pet transportation with the management of the business and the team of 70 staff Australia/New Zealand wide.
+Dogtainers Pet Transport is a 47-year-old company that is a market leader and one of the most experienced companies in Australia in the safe global relocation of pets.

-Livestock Logistics: Stockair - Simon’s livestock logistics business - was created in 2003 to achieve the same focus of “GOLD STANDARD” care and relocation.
-Stockair is now Australia’s largest facilitator of export of livestock by air currently exporting on an annual basis, approximately 50,000 goats, 20,000 sheep, 9,000 dairy & beef cattle, 250 equines (horses/donkeys), 2000 alpaca and 50 camels.
+Livestock Logistics: Stockair - Simon’s livestock logistics business - created in 2003 to achieve the same focus of “GOLD STANDARD” care and relocation, Stockair has become Australia’s largest facilitator of export of livestock by air, currently exporting approximately 50,000 goats, 20,000 sheep, 9,000 dairy and beef cattle, 250 equines (horses/donkeys), 2000 alpaca and 50 camels annually.

 Simon’s passion and commitment to the safe relocation of animals is how his businesses have risen to well-respected industry leaders globally.